Project ESIT

 Austro Control is responsible for the project management and provides further technical knowledge.

-Press release and newspaper article
+Press release and publications

 The media department of Graz University of Technology has released a statement regarding this research project.
 This can be found in the news section of the university homepage.